jace0fbass/j-jones-2023/README.md

 ## Description
-In this challenge I have used React.js to create a Portfolio showcasing my web development work.
+In this challenge I have used React.js to create a Portfolio showcasing my biography, web development work, my resume, and ways to contact me.

 ## Your Task